Ted Molczan, 23 September 1996; modified by Bill Gray, 2016 August 28

 The Wikipaedia page on TLEs and this CelesTrak column also give a lot of details on the TLE format.

-There are (usually) three lines of data for each object.
-The first contains the name and certain physical data.
-The second and third are the orbital elements, in the standard NORAD "2-line" format.
+Despite the name, there are (usually) three lines of data for each object.
+The first, or "zeroth", line contains the name and certain physical data.
+(Elements with this extra line are sometimes called "3LEs".)
+The second and third give the orbital elements, in the standard NORAD "2-line" format.

 Note that many TLEs have either no line 0, or a line 0 that gives only the object name.
 Some, however, give the name, dimensions and estimated standard magnitude, in the following format: